ringcentral/ringcentral-chatbot-python/README.md

 ## Prerequisites

 - Python3.6+ and Pip3
-- Create the bot App: Login to [developer.ringcentral.com](https://developer.ringcentral.com) and create an `Server/Bot` app with permissions: `ReadContacts, ReadMessages, ReadPresence, Contacts, ReadAccounts, SMS, InternalMessages, ReadCallLog, ReadCallRecording, WebhookSubscriptions, Glip`
+- Create the bot App: Login to [developer.ringcentral.com](https://developer.ringcentral.com) and create an `Server/Bot` app with permissions: `ReadAccounts, Edit Extensions, WebhookSubscriptions, Glip`(or more as you may need).

 ## Development & quick start